Found an old package of Oreos in the back of a kitchen cupboard, and not sure if you can still eat them or not? How long do Oreos really last?

 Most of the time, your old or “expired” Oreos will be safe to eat and either okay taste-wise or taste a bit stale.
 And it’s up to you to decide what you are going to do with them.

-For me, I find old Oreos good enough to go with my coffee, but I wouldn’t serve them to anyone coming over.
+For me, I find old Oreos good enough to go with my coffee (here’s my take on whether coffee beans go bad or not), but I wouldn’t serve them to anyone coming over.